Enzo2911/OpenClassRooms-Javascript-15h-test/README.md

 # OpenClassRooms Exam 15h

-This is the final test Openclassrooms JavaScript (15h beginner)
+This is the final test Openclassrooms JavaScript (15h beginner) i have make